 Published Aug 1, 2024

-In the new Outlook for Windows and web, single-clicking on an empty calendar slot will enable inline appointment creation instead of a quick compose pop-up.
-Rollout starts early April 2025 for Targeted Release and early May 2025 for General Availability.
-No admin action is required; notify users and update documentation.
+In the new Outlook for Windows and web, single-clicking an empty calendar slot will now allow inline appointment creation instead of a quick compose pop-up.
+This change will roll out from April to July 2025.
+No admin action is required, but user notification and documentation updates are recommended.

-Updated March 19, 2025: We have updated the rollout timeline below.
+Updated June 4, 2025: We have updated the timeline below.
 Thank you for your patience.

 In new Outlook for Windows and web, when single-clicking on an empty time slot on the calendar surface, the quick compose pop-up will no longer appear.
 Instead, you will be able to create an appointment by typing directly in the time slot on the calendar grid, just as you can in classic Outlook for Windows.
 There will be no change to double-click behavior; the full compose form will still open as it does today.